Protospace/spaceport/apiserver/docs/source/apioverview.rst

 Authentication
 --------------

-All API routes except for ``/door/`` require authentication with a token.
+All API routes require authentication with a token.
 The token is returned on registration and login.
 The token needs to be placed in the ``Authorization`` request header like this: ``Token <token>``.